MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/offlineconversion.md

 After the [OfflineConversionGoal](offlineconversiongoal.md) is set up, wait two hours and then send Bing Ads the [OfflineConversion](offlineconversion.md) data via the [ApplyOfflineConversions](applyofflineconversions.md) operation.
 It can take up to five hours to view conversion data in the Bing Ads reporting.

+> [!NOTE]
+> Although you can upload offline conversions in sandbox for functional testing, the offline conversion data will not be attributed in sandbox performance reporting data.

 ## Syntax
 ```xml
 <xs:complexType name="OfflineConversion" xmlns:xs="http://www.w3.org/2001/XMLSchema">